 Schubert managed to rebuild his career from the ashes in the 1950s, helped by his second wife.
 He found a niche for himself in the arts scene of Communist East Germany, primarily, as an illustrator of children's books.
 This was a common refuge for Central and East European artists of the pre-war generation who could not give their whole-hearted support to the Socialist Realist aesthetic of the Moscow-dominated, authoritian regimes in the region.
 Schubert's prints and drawings appeared in editions of Aesop’s Fables, Gulliver’s Travels, Grimm’s Fairy Tales, and Reinecke Fuchs, Johan Wolfgang von Goethe’s version of the famous Reynard the Fox stories.

 Schubert was interested in religious subjects all his life.
 His personal archive contained watercolor sketches and ink wash drawings on biblical subjects, not intended for public display during the Communist era, when sacred themes did not meet with official approval.
 The five now in the Sacred Art Pilgrim Collection depict The Three Guests of Abraham, The Lord is My Shepherd, The Annunciation, and The Supper in Emmaus (in two variations with working sketches.)
-There are also five woodcuts on view from what appears to have been a series on the life of St. Francis of Assisi and three linocuts with episodes from the Passion of Christ.
+There are also five woodcuts on view from what appears to have been a series on the life of St. Francis of Assisi and four linocuts with episodes from the Passion of Christ.
 A fourth linocut, Teach Us to Prayer, shows the influence of folk art prints, which helped inspire a revival of the graphic arts among the German expressionists.